FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 Members raised the issue of private housing estates compared to council estates and

-the contribution Part 5 agreements had made to bridge the gap between the two types of--- estates.
+the contribution Part 5 agreements had made to bridge the gap between the two types of
+---
+estates.
 It was noted that the 20% allocation under Part 5 had been reduced to 10%

 and a view was expressed that this was a regressive step.